solve-coagulate/lispfun/README.md

 toy REPL without relying on Python exceptions.
 The tokenizer also returns proper symbol objects so the REPL evaluates identifiers correctly when using the toy parser.

+See `docs/failed_primitive_attempts.md` for notes on unsuccessful experiments to port the remaining host primitives.